drclab/drclab.github.io/content/posts/mcmc/pymc-104.md

 Because $\tau$ is discrete we cannot sample it with NUTS.
 A common and robust solution is to mix samplers: use a Metropolis (or another discrete sampler) for $\tau$ and NUTS for the continuous rate parameters.

 ## PyMC implementation

+**Note:** The examples in this post use PyMC v5.26.1.
+The API is stable but check the official documentation if using a different version.

 The model translates directly into PyMC code: